jinghuazhao/FM-pipeline/README.md

 ```
 where we download the GWAS summary statistics adding SNP positions in build 37 rather than 36.
 The list of SNPs can also be used to generate st.bed as above.

+### 1000Genomes data

-We illustrate use of 1000Genomes data, available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), with
+This is available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), with
 [1KG.sh](1KG/1KG.sh) to generate `SNPinfo.dta.gz` and [st.do](1KG/st.do) to generate the required data.

 ## WHOLE-GENOME CONDITIONAL/JOINT ANALYSIS